-Lifetime Allowance.
-Each individual in the UK is allowed to accumulate pension benefits up to a value of £1.055 million (2019/20 tax year) without incurring any tax charge.
-Details of the Lifetime Allowance can be found at:
+Lifetime Allowance is where each individual in the UK is allowed to accumulate pension benefits up to a value determined by HMRC without incurring any tax charge.
+Details of the Lifetime Allowance can be found at: www. gov.uk/tax-on-your-private-pension/ lifetimeallowance

-www.gov.uk/tax-on-your-private-pension/ lifetime-allowance